seniorlink-vela/public-api-docs/index.md

 - Get a questionnaire submission by id.
 - Get a list of questionnaires for this user.

+### Carepath Topics

+The post endpoint allows for an "automated" flag parameter that, when set to true, will automate the carepath topic assignment.

+Operations:

+- Create(POST carepath topic).

 ## Rate Limiting

 Access to the vela APIs is rate limited by a simple leaky bucket algorithm with a shared key so multiple server instances share the same counter.